 The Middle School English curriculum concentrates on the interrelated study of grammar, literature, vocabulary and composition.
 This program provides a method for developing skills in two key areas for academic success: writing and critical reading.
 Boys are encouraged to read with understanding and feeling and to recognize in the experience of literature a common bond with all humanity.
-Reading selections include modern works and classics chosen to promote the enjoyment of literature.
+Reading selections include modern works and classics chosen to promote the enjoyment of literature and of learning from a wide range of disparate voices.
 The study of grammar and vocabulary forms an integral part of Middle School English.
-With a competent command of grammar and a growing vocabulary, the student will be able to meet the increasing demands for good, clear communications skills, both written and oral.
+With a competent command of grammar and a growing vocabulary, the student will be able to meet the increasing demands for good, clear communication skills, both written and oral.

 The Grade Five English curriculum is divided into three parts: reading, writing workshop and English mechanics.
 As a class, students read a variety of novels that complement the history curriculum.
 The books may include Spinelli, “Maniac Magee”; Lowry, “Number The Stars” and “The Giver”; Curtis,“Bud, Not Buddy” as well as short stories and poetry selections.
 Films and other media are used to enhance the learning experience.
 Classroom discussions, which develop critical and analytical thinking skills, are an essential part of the course.
 For additional challenge, boys may read books they have chosen independently and practice their analyses of text as well as their oral expression by presenting book reviews to their classmates.
 Written assignments based on the class novels give the boys practice in expository and persuasive writing; special emphasis is placed upon sentence structure and paragraph development.
 The boys have additional opportunities to develop the fluency of their written expression, as well as their creative writing skills, through regular assignments in a writing journal and stories.